MoBiQuant: Mixture-of-Bits Quantization for Token-Adaptive Any-Precision LLM: The MoBiQuant Framework

 \subsection{Bit Slicing via Recursive Quantization}

 Achieving token-level granularity requires a model to efficiently support multiple quantization levels (\eg 2--8-bit range).
-A naïve solution with separate models for each precision incurs high memory overhead.
-The “many-in-one” any-precision approaches \cite{park2024any, nair2025matryoshka} propose to explicitly slice bits of the quantized weights and thus minimize memory overhead.
-However, each precision remains a monolithic unit: switching a token to a different precision requires discarding the original precision and reloading the full-precision weights to re-slice them, which is memory-inefficient for elastic LLM inference.
+A na\"ive solution with separate models for each precision incurs high memory overhead.
+Existing any-precision approaches \citep{park2024any, wang2025d2moe, nair2025matryoshka} explicitly derive multiple precision levels from a single seed model by weight slicing or scaling.
+However, each precision remains a monolithic unit: switching a token to a different precision requires an offline reloading of the seed model and re-slicing, followed by redeployment.
+This is ill-suited for latency-sensitive settings where all adaptation is expected to occur at runtime.

-To address this limitation, we propose a novel many-in-one quantization scheme \texttt{MoBiSlice} tailored for MoBiQuant, where multiple precisions can be efficiently obtained from the same checkpoint.
-Our MoBiSlice decomposes the weight matrix $\mathbf{W}$ of each linear layer in the LLM into $E$ slices $\{\mathbf{W}_1, \mathbf{W}_2, \ldots, \mathbf{W}_E\}$, each containing a slice of $b_e$ bits from the quantized weight.
+To address this limitation, we propose a novel many-in-one quantization scheme \texttt{MoBiSlice}, where multiple precisions can be efficiently obtained at runtime.
+Our \texttt{MoBiSlice} decomposes the weight matrix $\mathbf{W}$ of each linear layer in the LLM into $E$ slices $\{\mathbf{W}_1, \mathbf{W}_2, \ldots, \mathbf{W}_E\}$, each containing a slice of $b_e$ bits from the quantized weight.
 This decomposition is implemented by recursively quantizing the residuals as

 where the first shared most significant bit (MSB) slice $\mathbf{W}_1$ is obtained by quantizing the original $\mathbf{W}$ and the remaining slices $\mathbf{W}_{e>1}$ quantize the residuals $\mathbf{R}_e$ between the weight and existing slices in a recursive fashion.
-All slices are quantized under the same quantization parameter $\mathbf{\Theta}_q$ to ensure composability without additional parameter overhead.
+All slices are quantized using scalings derived from the shared $\mathbf{\Theta}_q$, where the scaling factor of the $(e+1)$-th slice is obtained by dividing that of the $e$-th slice by $2^{b_e - 1}$.
+This avoids the training overhead of multiple sets of scaling factors in existing methods \citep{park2024any,park2025anybcq}.
+Moreover, dequantization can be performed via efficient shift-and-add operations (Sec. \ref{sec:kernel}).
+Consequently, a weight $\mathbf{W}^{(b)}$ at a target precision $b$ can be constructed by summing a selection of $k$ bit slices as